18F/handbook/_pages/general-information-and-resources/glossary.md

 * **Confidentiality** - means: secrets.
 Personal information (PII) — names, phone numbers, social security numbers, etc — is one kind of secret, but so are your passwords, service credentials, internal non-public documents, etc. Any time you suspect that confidential information may have been leaked outside TTS, you should open an incident.

+- **COOP** - Continuity of Operations Plan, a plan for emergency situations like natural disasters.

-- **CRM** - Customer relationship management software, which can help organizations track contacts and interactions with customers.
+- **CRM** - Customer Relationship Management software, which can help organizations track contacts and interactions with customers.

+- **CUI** - Controlled Unclassified Information.

+- **CX** - Customer Experience.

 - **Dev** - Someone who does software development.
 A "coder."